Tropical Storm Idalia could reach hurricane strength before hitting Florida this week

 "If you're anywhere along the western Florida peninsula — so let's say from about Fort Myers northward to the Panhandle — you really got to be paying attention, even if you're outside of the cone," National Hurricane Center deputy director Jamie Rhome said in a video briefing Sunday morning.

-At about 11 p.m.
-ET Sunday, Idalia was stationary about 145 miles off the western tip of Cuba, with its highest sustained winds at 60 mph, the NHC said.
+At about 5 a.m.
+ET on Monday, Idalia was stationary about 125 miles off the western tip of Cuba, with its highest sustained winds at 65 mph, the NHC said.
 A hurricane watch was in effect for a wide swath of Florida's west coast, from Englewood to Indian Pass, including Tampa Bay.

 Florida Gov. Ron DeSantis has declared a state of emergency for 33 counties and authorities there have begun preparing storm response resources, such as high-water vehicles and boats.